ParisNeo/lollms-webui/docs/usage/Linux_Osx_Install.md

-# Installing GPT4All-Webui on Linux or macOS:
+# Installing lollms-webui on Linux or macOS:

 \- Make sure you have all the dependencies for requirements `python3.11 -m pip install cmake`